-At the same time, God was putting it on Juan’s heart to start a tent or canopy approach to offer prayer since he had been watching Todd White ‘let Jesus be Jesus’ in communities.
-This led to the Tirados offering prayer tents in parks and other local venues as God told them; “I need you out there praying for My people.”
+At the same time, God was putting it on Juan’s heart to start a tent or canopy approach to offer prayer since he had been watching other preachers ‘let Jesus be Jesus’ in communities.
+This led to the Tirados offering prayer tents in parks and other local venues as they felt God lead them; “I need you out there praying for My people.”

 Juan first told the Lord “no,” but God eventually changed his heart through a vision he received of a great revival, with God telling him to “fish” wherever he wanted.
 In the vision, Juan went to the depths of hell where he yearned for the resurrection of his body.
 God showed him revival and reformation, and how God had called him to set people free.

 Now Juan and Patty offer prayer in many communities in the Central Valley of California under their tents.